Fees & Charges

 You, as the owner, are responsible for paying the fees, unless your contract with your agent states otherwise.
 Ultimately you are still responsible for the payment.

-If you withdraw an application at any stage a cancellation fee may apply.
-This is to cover time already spent on your application.
+- A cancellation fee may apply if you withdraw an application at any stage - this is to cover time already spent on your application.

 You can make payment to us via